Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 ![Package types](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/ListPackageTypes.png "[Package types]")

 1. Click the package type to be deactivated.
-Alternatively, click the checkbox of the package type to be edited and the [EDIT] button in the editing toolbar.
+Alternatively, click the checkbox of the package type to be deactivated and the [EDIT] button in the editing toolbar.
     The *Edit package type* view is displayed.

 2. Disable the *Active* toggle.